peteromallet/reigh/structure.md

 ### 3.4 Shared Elements (`src/shared/`)

 #### `src/shared/components/`
 • **`GlobalHeader.tsx`**: Site-wide header with branding, project selector, project settings button, and a '+' button for creating new projects.
 Includes navigation links (e.g., "Shots" link to `/shots`).
+Its content is offset when side panes are locked open.
 • **`ShotsPane/`**:
-    – `ShotsPane.tsx`: Sticky bottom drawer for "shots" (lightweight collections).
+    – `ShotsPane.tsx`: Lockable, auto-hiding slide-out panel from the left for managing "shots" (collections of images).
-    – `ShotGroup.tsx`: Droppable area for images within a shot.
+    – `ShotGroup.tsx`: Droppable area for images within a shot, supports dropping external files.
-    – `NewGroupDropZone.tsx`: Target to create a new shot by dropping an image.
+    – `NewGroupDropZone.tsx`: Target to create a new shot by dropping an external image file.
+• **`GenerationsPane/`**:
+    – `GenerationsPane.tsx`: Lockable, auto-hiding slide-up panel from the bottom for browsing all generated media for the current project, with pagination.
 • **`ui/`**: Nearly 50+ re-exports/variants of shadcn components (Button, Card, Dialog, etc.).
 • **`loading.tsx`**: A set of Wes Anderson-inspired loading indicators with multiple variants (e.g., film reel, vintage camera, ornate badges) for use across the application.
 • **`DraggableImage.tsx`**: Wrapper for making gallery images draggable.